thomasWeise/distributedComputingExamples/javaServlets/README.md

 5. Open a terminal console and go (`cd`) into folder `F`.
 6. In the folder `F` (where you unpackaged the archive), go to sub-folder `glassfish4/bin/`, i.e., to `F/glassfish4/bin/`.
 7. Type `./asadmin start-domain`.
 (Under Windows, type `asadmin start-domain` without the leading `./`.)
 The server will now start.
+8. Under Windows, a window may pop up asking you for allowing the program internet access permission, which you should OK.
-8. Open your web browser and visit its configuration page at [`http://localhost:4848`](http://localhost:4848).
+9. Open your web browser and visit its configuration page at [`http://localhost:4848`](http://localhost:4848).

 ##### 2.3.1.2.
 Deploy `war` to GlassFish